Product Requirements Document (PRD) Template + Examples

 The PRD also creates a cornerstone for complex product designs by providing goals, features, and technical specifications.
 A clear and concise PRD ensures everyone involved in the creation process has a shared understanding of the product’s goals and how it should function.

-To ensure your PRD is effective, it should include the following key components:
+An effective PRD should include the following key components:

 • Product overview: Add the product and project name, project manager, version, and other essential information.